Andrea Constand set to take the stand in Bill Cosby trial

-Norristown, Pennsylvania (CNN)A former Philadelphia university employee who says Bill Cosby drugged and assaulted her is scheduled to begin her testimony Friday.
+Norristown, Pennsylvania (CNN)Bill Cosby's main accuser will testify during his sexual assault retrial Friday after several other women told jurors this week they believe he drugged and molested them.

 Andrea Constand has accused Cosby of assaulting her at his home near Philadelphia in January 2004.
-She is the main accuser against Cosby, and her testimony will be central in the criminal case against him.
+As the chief accuser against Cosby, her testimony will be central in the criminal case against him.

 Constand has said she worked as director of operations for the women's basketball team at Temple University when she met Cosby, who was a powerful trustee at the institution.

-Cosby has said their sex was consensual, and has pleaded not guilty to the charges.
+Cosby has said their sex was consensual, and has pleaded not guilty.
 His defense attorneys argued this week that Constand was a con artist who was obsessed with Cosby's fame and money.

+Constand confronted Cosby in court last year, but that case ended in a mistrial after a Pennsylvania jury was unable to come to a unanimous decision. .

+One of America's most recognized entertainers faces three counts of aggravated indecent assault.
+Prosecutors said Monday that he paid Constand $3.38 million as part of a 2006 civil settlement.

 Other women